iZarrios/car-rental-system/README.md

 1. The system should now be up and running on `http://localhost:8000`.

 The system should now be up and running on `http://localhost:8000`.

+There is also a [Report](https://github.com/iZarrios/car-rental-system/blob/master/report.pdf) Included for further documentation about our project as well as other UML diagrams for our project.

 ## Usage